deejaygraham/intro-to-coding/05 - sonic-pi/transcript.md

 ~~~

 What does the 1 represent.
 It's not a note value now, we are using a number to represent a time interval.
+In same way we changed the note value, we can change the sleep value.

 What happens when you increase or decrease the time?
 Use 10 or try 0.25

+Smaller values give shorter wait times.
+We are using the same numbers in different ways - different abstractions.

+Playing notes one after another gives us a tune.

 ## Simple Tunes